cs3110/textbook/src/chapters/modules/exercises.md

 {{ ex4 | replace("%%NAME%%", "refactor arith")}}

 Download this file: {{ code_link | replace("%%NAME%%", "algebra.ml")}}.
 It
-contains two signatures and four structures:
+contains two signatures and six structures:

 * `Ring` is signature that describes the algebraic structure called a *[ring]*, which is an abstraction of the addition and multiplication operators.